generalcat256/Adaptive-Auto-Attack-Project/README.md

 python run_experiments.py
 ```

-This runs the following experiments:
+This runs the following experiments and provides a clear table with clean accuracy, robust accuracy, and runtime:

 baseline AAA